akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ### Part 7: Implementing ActiveMQ Update / Delete messages in Alfresco
 It's time to tweak Alfresco to be able to send update and delete messages besides the create message we worked with until this point of the tutorial

-This will be done by teaching the platform a new behavior when the corresponding events occur.
+This will be done by teaching the platform a new behavior, when the corresponding events occur.

 [Chapter 7.: Implementing the C(R)UD behaviour](implement_crud.md)